 @CubsNoHitStreak That bunt changed everything, including my life!!!!!

 — WiskyCubs (@Iceman18723) October 23, 2016

 In the third inning, you’d started to lose hope.
-No runs home, the third night in a row.
-You’d let the stubborn virtue of the ever-believing Cub fan slip back into sin.
+No runs, for the third night in a row.
+You’d let the hope of the ever-believing Cub fan slip back into sin.
 Into doubt.
 Beyond doubt.
-Way past it.
 Into I know what this is.
 It’s that thing again.
-That season-ending Cubs collapsing thing again.
+That Cubs collapsing thing.
 So help me God, you say, it’s that thing again.

-You’d watched the Cubs get shut out in Game 2, after the instant-classic Montero winner in the first of the set.
-You’d watched them go out to L.A., blown out in the third game.
+You’d watched the Cubs get shut out in Game 2, after the Montero winner in the first game.
+You’d watched them go out to L.A., get blown out in the third game.

 “It’s that Cubs slump again,” you’d said aloud, in conclusion.
 “I don’t see how they even can come back.”

 Your dad turns around with a no-words look of letdown, as if some great honor has just been broken.
 Like you’d just said Christmas is joyless.
 That James Brown has no Soul.
 That baseball itself, like everything else, is no fun at all.

 We never leave a man behind, his look seems to demand, the face of Bluto smacking sense into the entire Delta Tau Chi fraternity: “What the fuck happened to the Delta I used to know?
 Where’s the spirit?
 Where’s the guts, huh!??
 This could be the greatest night of our lives… I’m not gonna take this!
 Wormer Urias, he’s a dead man!
 Marmalard Seager, dead!
 Niedermeyer Pederson…!”